-The Headteacher is responsible for ensuring that the academy policies reflect the requirements contained within the relevant legislation.
+The Headteacher is responsible for ensuring that the Bishop Alexander Academy policies reflect the requirements contained within the relevant legislation.
 The formulation of these policies may be delegated to other individuals or groups.
-The policies will be taken to Governors for approval.
+The policies will be taken to governors for approval.
 The Headteacher will authorise those staff who are allowed to carry out searches.